imgproxy/imgproxy/docs/generating_the_url.md

 ```

 When set, imgproxy will multiply the image dimensions according to this factor for HiDPI (Retina) devices.
 The value must be greater than 0.

+**📝 Note:** The `dpr` option affects gravities offsets, watermark offsets, and paddings to make the resulting image structures with and without the `dpr` option applied match.

 **📝 Note:** `dpr` also sets the `Content-DPR` header in the response so the browser can correctly render the image.